A Beautiful Little Town in Panama Called Torio

 The view of the valley from the Green Valley Breeze property.

-Katie and Scot’s place has everything you need for a perfect Torio vacation, including home-cooked meals for a price.
+Katie and Scot’s rental has everything you need for a perfect Torio vacation, including home-cooked meals for a price.
 Katie is an accomplished chef, and Scot is the king of the smoker.
 You won’t find a better combination of food and accommodation than at the Torio Green Valley Breeze.

 Headed out to sea for a day of fishing.